ingbeeedd/Git-Seminar/README.md

 1. Window 10
 2. client: Git-bash, sourcetree(option)
 3. server: Github
+4. editor: Atom

 ---

 In fact, I have conducted a seminar through this material.
 The seminar was held at [Naver Cafe](https://cafe.naver.com/stm32study)

 1. 2020.05.24 (Toz Sinchon Artreon Branch)
-    The lecture evaluation can be found at the link below.
+    The lecture evaluation can be found at the [link](evaluation/1회차) below.

 2. 2020.06.28-07.05(Sinchon Class)
-    The lecture evaluation can be found at the link below.
+    The lecture evaluation can be found at the [link](evaluation/2회차) below.